-Commercial Cardboard Recycling Services
+Commercial Cardboard Recycling Services in the Lower Mainland

 At TrashKing we use recycling facilities whenever possible to reduce the amount of materials sent to the Landfill and ultimately reduce your carbon footprint.
 Cardboard can easily be recycled if it is in its own separate dumpster.
 Please call us today to discuss your cardboard recycling needs.
 Cardboard is actually a commodity and we sell it, so if you produce enough of it, sometimes your bins can be subsidized or free.
 Please call 604-433-5865 and let us know more details to get a quote.